techidaily/site-ai-video-apps/source/_posts/updated-top-rated-webm-to-mp3-conversion-software.md

 ![Convert WebM video to MP3 with Convertio](https://images.wondershare.com/filmora/article-images/convertio-webm-mp3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/htnQWyEOCgc?si=fy86hi8_hTtbWAnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The fact that over five terabytes of files were converted through the Convertio platform shows you how popular and efficient this online file conversion platform actually is.
 Besides video files, you can also convert fonts, images or eBooks with Convertio.
 In order to turn a WebM video into an MP3 file you just have to upload it either from cloud storage or a local hard drive.
 Optionally, you can click on the Settings icon if you want to customize the bitrate, frequency or volume values.
 In addition, Convertio enables you to convert only a segment of a WebM video, as you can choose how much of that video you want to cut, by inserting the time in the video where the conversion should start and end.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6\.
 [Zamzar](https://www.zamzar.com/convert/webm-to-mp3/)